Shakur Stevenson: Stevenson vs. Gonzalez

-Stevenson continued his winning streak, compiling a perfect record of 12-0 before facing Joet Gonzalez for the vacant WBO featherweight title on October 26, 2019.
-Gonzalez was ranked #2 by the WBO at featherweight.
-The two men had a long-running feud, due to the fact that Stevenson's girlfriend of the past three years had been Gonzalez's younger sister, Jajaira.
-Gonzalez and his father openly disapproved of the relationship and of Stevenson.
-On the night, Stevenson outboxed his opponent, winning a unanimous decision with all three judges scoring the bout 119–109 in his favor.
+The trash talk continued through to the weigh in.
+Stevenson weighed 126 pounds and Gonzalez stepped on the scales a little lighter at 125¼ pounds.
+On the night, in front of 2,828 fans, Stevenson outboxed Gonzalez, winning a unanimous decision with all three judges scoring the bout 119–109 in his favor.
 After the final bell, Stevenson attempted to reconcile with Gonzalez without success, saying, "I told him he's a helluva fighter.
 He didn't really want to talk to me, but it is what it is."
+He began to call for a unification fight with IBF champion Josh Warrington.
+Stevenson became the first 2016 Rio Olympics Team USA male fighter to win a world title.
 On July 9, 2020, Stevenson vacated his WBO title without making a single title defense, as he had moved up to the super featherweight division.